 What future sectoral uses are considered important for MSP?

-The original Blue Growth study contains important information – notably on synergies and tensions, as fully described under chapter 5 of the study report.
+The original Blue Growth Study contains important information – notably on synergies and tensions, as fully described under chapter 5 of the study report.
 Important maritime economic activities, which already have a critical mass (e.g. short-sea shipping, cruising, offshore drilling, offshore wind and coastal tourism), can have substantial knock-on effects for future growth and development of other activities.
 For example, several economic activities make use of similar inputs (e.g. shipbuilding as input to cruise shipping, short-sea shipping, coastal protection, offshore wind, offshore oil and gas, and marine mineral mining) or share the same infrastructure, notably ports.

 The ‘Study on Blue Maritime Policy and the EU Strategy for the Baltic Sea Region’ aims to identify the potential for Blue Growth in the Baltic Member States at a sea-basin level and to provide recommendations for its development in the context of the EU Strategy for the Baltic Sea Region (EUSBSR) and the next programming period.

+Decisions about the use of maritime space are – as on land – are often political.
 The term trade-off involves losing one quality or aspect of something in return for gaining another quality or aspect.
 It is now more generally used for situations where a choice needs to be made between two or more things that cannot be had at the same time.
 Trade-off covers a wider array of phenomena, such as conflicting land and sea-uses, a negative correlation between spatial occurrences, incompatibilities and excludability.

-There are various ways of comparing the weight and importance of such future space uses, such as multi-criteria analysis or cost-benefit analysis.
+Finally, if trade-offs need to be made, there are various ways of comparing the weight and importance of such future space uses, such as multi-criteria analysis or cost-benefit analysis.
 For example, the BaltSeaPlan has produced a practice on the Cost-Benefit Analysis for Balancing sea use interests within the Latvian MSP process.
 Section 4 of this FAQ section provides further information on how the costs and benefits of maritime uses can be analysed through cross-sector integration, while also providing a list of useful tools and concrete examples of projects.